andrekef/not_a_fancy_website/README.md

 thanks for stopping by!

 I can definitely write properly too.
-But..I wa told all lowercase makes me cooler.
+But..I was told all lowercase makes me cooler.